-I’ve come to believe that tamales are perfectly appropriate for Thanksgiving.
+I’ve come to believe that tamales are perfectly appropriate for this holiday.
 Aside from being delicious, their masa filling reminds us of the corn that the Wampanoag people shared with the Pilgrims.

-Thanks to Squanto, the Pilgrims learned hunting, fishing, and planting techniques that worked well in the Americas, and they were able to survive after losing half their population during the harsh 1620-1621 winter.
+Thanks to Squanto, the Pilgrims learned hunting, fishing, and planting techniques that worked well in the Americas.
+So they were able to survive after losing half their population during the harsh 1620-1621 winter.

 And thanks to my in-laws, I’m reminded that at its heart, Thanksgiving is a multicultural meal.